IacobAlexandruGeorgian/projectX/README.md

-+ Aplicatia ruleaza in Docker:
++ The application runs in Docker:
-	- redis pentru cache
+	- redis for cache
-	- mysql pentru baza de date
+	- mysql for the database
-	- phpmyadmin pentru a vizualiza inregistrarile din baza de date

-+ Primul pas este sa se creeze fisierul .env ( poate fi copiat continutul din .env.example)

-+ Dupa ce a fost rulata functia: docker-compose up, se realizeaza urmatorii pasi:
+	- phpmyadmin to view the database structure

++ The first step is to create the .env file (you can copy the content from .env.example)

++ After the "docker-compose up" function was runned, you need to performed the following steps:
-	- se intra in php container: winpty docker exec -it php //bin//sh (pentru windows)
+	- enter the php container: winpty docker exec -it php //bin//sh (for windows)
-	- se ruleaza comanda: php artisan getData:API (aduce datele din acel API si le stocheaza in baza de date + imaginile in cache/redis)
+	- run the command: php artisan getData:API (brings the data from that API and stores them in the database + the images in the cache/redis)

-!
-Venind foarte multe date pe acel API, e posibil sa dureze comanda pana se finalizeaza complet, dar poate fi intrerupta si vor fi afisate datele care au fost stocate pana in acel moment.

 ![dockerDesktop](https://github.com/IacobAlexandruGeorgian/projectX/assets/84518155/57846a6f-b6e3-42f9-9113-3bf382384ae1)